bcgsc/link_str/jaccard_index/README.md

     ```
     Inputs:
     - `BAM` LongRanger processed BAM for "10x" or "tell_seq", where barcodes were extracted from `BX` tags.
 For "stlfr" BAMs, barcodes were extracted from read names
-    - `bed` test region/intervals in BED format
+    - `bed` test intervals in BED format
     - `models` output from step 1 of the same `BAM` (can be more than one e.g. characterized with different interval sizes)
     - `out` output file